annahowell/SDL2-Game/README.md

 ### MacOS

-1. Install brew and then run `brew install sdl2 sdl2_gfx sdl2_image` (The FindSDL2* files in the included cmake folder should find the sdl2 files in the /usr/local/Cellar/ folders).
+1. Install brew and then run `brew install sdl2 sdl2_gfx sdl2_image cmake` (The FindSDL2* files in the included cmake folder should find the sdl2 files in the /usr/local/Cellar/ folders).

 2. Run the following commands at the commandline:
 `mkdir build `